takiuddintopu/northwest-bangladesh-climate-lulc-analysis/README.md

 A supervised classification approach was used to identify major land-cover categories and compare their composition across the study period.

+Four major classes were considered:

+- Built-up area
+- Water bodies
+- Vegetation/forest
+- Bare land

+Agricultural land was not retained as a separate class because it could not be consistently distinguished from vegetation and bare land during interpretation of the Landsat imagery.

 ## Rajshahi

 ![Rajshahi LULC Change](figures/05-lulc/Rajshahi%20LULC.png)